 It goes without saying that marketing is getting harder and harder.
 Not only is competition fierce, but technology and the digital world are ever-changing.
-Nailing down a marketing strategy in 2017 is like trying to hit a moving target.
+Nailing down a marketing strategy is like trying to hit a moving target.

 Cheryl, our Director of Marketing, recently wrote a post about marketers and their constant search for stakeholder approval.
 I’ve been part of many pitches and approvals, so I speak from personal experience: getting a room full of opinionated people to arrive at a singular conclusion is difficult.